Does Car Insurance Cover A Broken Window From Theft?

 Can I repair the window myself and still file a claim?

-Most insurance companies require that you use an approved repair center to fix your car’s broken window to make sure your claim is covered properly.
-These centers are pre-approved to meet their quality and pricing standards.
-Before booking any repairs, be sure to file your claim first and double-check which repair centers your insurer approves, or if you can choose your own, to avoid any issues.
+Most insurers require you to use an approved repair center to make sure your claim gets covered properly.
+These centers meet their quality and pricing standards.
+File your claim first, then check which repair centers your insurer approves (or if you can pick your own) to avoid issues.
+At Lemonade, you can choose your own shop or use one we’ve had good experiences with.

 Do I need to file a police report for all glass damage claims?

-If you’re dealing with damage related to theft, vandalism, or a car accident, you’ll need a police report.
-If your car’s glass was damaged due to natural events, like a hailstorm or a tree branch falling on your windshield, a police report usually isn’t required.
+If the damage is from theft, vandalism, or an accident, you’ll need a police report.
+If your glass was damaged by natural events like hail or a falling tree branch, a police report usually isn’t required.

 A few quick words, because we <3 our lawyers: This post is general in nature, and any statement in it doesn’t alter the terms, conditions, exclusions, or limitations of policies issued by Lemonade, which differ according to your state of residence.
 You’re encouraged to discuss your specific circumstances with your own professional advisors.
 The purpose of this post is merely to provide you with info and insights you can use to make such discussions more productive!
 Naturally, all comments by, or references to, third parties represent their own views, and Lemonade assumes no responsibility for them.
 Coverage and discounts may not be available in all states.